pytest-dev/pytest-xdist/README.txt

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 If you have tests involving C or C++ libraries you might have to deal with tests crashing the process.
-For this case you max use the boxing options::
+For this case you may use the boxing options::

     py.test --boxed